 SmartCraft has capitalized expenses related to new research and development activities that are technically and commercially viable for the business according to IAS 38.
-Activates related to maintenance of existing software have not been capitalized but is recognized in the income statement.

-Total additions in 2021 is TNOK 21 666.
-Depreciations and write downs came to TNOK 1 811 in 2021.
-TNOK 21 737 has been recognized as R&D in the income statement (TNOK 12 819 in 2020).
+Activities related to maintenance of existing software have not been capitalized but is recognized in the income statement.
+Total additions in 2022 is TNOK 23 857 that is reduced by TNOK 571 due to government grants.
+Depreciations and write downs came to TNOK 3 524 in 2022.
+TNOK 31 291 has been recognized as R&D in the income statement (TNOK 28 150 in 2021).
 The directly attributable R&D costs that are capitalized as a part of the products include the software development employee costs and an appropriate portion of the relevant overhead costs.
 The costs of product development cost not fulfilling the criteria of capitalization are expensed over the income statement.
 Amortization of capitalized development projects are included in other operating expenses in the table below.